buidler-labs/hashgraph-venin-js/lib.docs/markdown/configuration.md

 * `ApiSession.default(params?, path?)`
 * `ApiSession.buildFrom(StratoContext)`

 Both of them return a Promise which, when resolved, give back the `ApiSession` instance to play with.
-In fact, `ApiSession.buildFrom(StratoContext)` is wrapped by it's `default` sibling which, we could argue, will most likey probabily end up to being used the most.
+In fact, `ApiSession.buildFrom(StratoContext)` is wrapped by it's `default` sibling which, we could argue, will most likely probability end up to being used the most.

 This section describes the arguments of `ApiSession.default` and how they can be used to obtain a session to operate on.